neopragma/ruby-galaxy/README.md

 ## Getting Started

 On any "real" project, the team(s) will use some sort of process framework and some sort of project management tool.
 We're interested in taking an iterative/incremental approach to this project.
-That implies the team and its primary stakeholder will agree on a short list of key things we believe the solution will have to do.
+That implies the Team CorporateCogsnd its primary stakeholder will agree on a short list of key things we believe the solution will have to do.
 All of that is subject to change as we explore the solution space, of course, but we need a starting point and a general direction for development.

 This sort of list might be called: